doitintl/rdbms-major-upgrades/docs/checklist.md

 The implementation should be well rehearsed at this point.
 Timings should be known.
 The only thing that is left is to execute the upgrade.
   - [ ] Execute the [Implementation Plan](glossary.md#implementation-plan)

+---

+## Retrospective
+Once complete, it is crucial to perform a retrospective
+  - [ ] Lessons learned for future upgrades
+  - [ ] Review and finalize documentation from lessons learned
+  - [ ] Communicate and document the next deadline, and when to start the next cycle of upgrades

+---